shilaan/sequential-testing/README.md

-# sequential-testing
+# Group-Wise Sequential Hypothesis Testing
-Sequential Hypothesis Testing: A Comparison of Group-Sequential Designs, the Sequential Probability Ratio Test, the Sequential Bayes Factor, and the Independent Segments Procedure
+Group-Wise Sequential Hypothesis Testing: A Comparison of Group-Sequential Designs, the modified Sequential Probability Ratio Test, the modified Sequential Bayes Factor, and the Independent Segments Procedure